vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Saṅkhapāla and other nāgas with flowers, sandalwood paste and satiating them with milk in the morning and noon; result-snakes do not harm him; HV.
 I. 530 (from Kūrma ), KN 184-185, PC 95; (2) worship of Nāga image on 5th tithi on lotus leaves with mantras, flowers &c. and streams of ghee, milk, curds, honey; homa; freedom from poison and

 secures son, wife and prosperity; HV I. 572 ( from Bhav.)
-Nāmatītîya-begin on Mārg. śu.
+Nāmatītīya-begin on Mārg. śu.
 3; tithivrata; one year; every

 month worship of Gauri with one of twelve names, viz.
-Gauri, Kāli, Umā, Bhadrā, Durgā, Kānti, Sarasvati, Mangalā, Vaisnavi, Lakṣmi, Sivā, Nārāyani; he would go to heaven; or worship the Ardhanāriśvara form of Maheśvara; he would suffer no separation from his wife; or worship an image of Harihara with one name each month out of the twelve from Keśava to Damodara; HV I. 477-478 (from Bhav.), KKV
+Gauri, Kāli, Umā, Bhadrā, Durgā, Kānti, Sarasvati, Mangalā, Vaiṣṇavi, Lakṣmi, Sivā, Nārāyani; he would go to heaven; or worship the Ardhanāriśvara form of Maheśvara; he would suffer no separation from his wife; or worship an image of Harihara with one name each month out of the twelve from Keśava to Damodara; HV I. 477-478 (from Bhav.), KKV

 55-56.
 Namadvādasi-begin on Mārg. śu.
 12; fast on that day; tithi.